 African American (Black) Rhinoplasty Virginia

 Much discussion surrounds the topic of African American Rhinoplasty, as it does in other areas of “Ethnic Rhinoplasty.”

 Some surgeons think that African American patients seeking Rhinoplasty must necessarily be seeking “westernization” or “Caucasian-ization” Rhinoplasty.
-These surgeons essentially try to forcefully create unnaturally sharply defined noses using plastic implants or over-aggressive Reductive Rhinoplasty.
+These surgeons essentially try to forcefully create unnaturally sharp, defined noses using plastic implants or by performing an overly aggressive Reductive Rhinoplasty.

 Tragically, noses of celebrities like the late Michael Jackson and his sister Latoya Jackson are extreme examples of this ill-advised approach.
 These patients’ unfortunate Rhinoplasty results are clear evidence of the dangers of poorly guided patients relying on unskilled surgeons.
 Such deformities could likely have been prevented by proper education and counseling of patients, and by Plastic Surgeons who should have been able to refuse surgery to patients with unrealistic goals no matter what they were willing to pay.
 These Plastic Surgeons try to create noses that do not lend themselves to such extreme alterations, resulting in collapse and pinching, scarring, and obvious surgical deformity.